 Either a person or an organization can be designated with limited liability, which means the belongings attributed to the related people cannot be seized in an effort to repay debt obligations attributed to the company.
-Funds that had been invested with the company, corresponding to the acquisition of the firm inventory, are thought of belongings of the corporate in query and might be seized in the occasion of insolvency.
-Other belongings deemed to be within the firm’s possession include the following:
+Funds that had been invested with the company, corresponding to the acquisition of the firm's stock, are thought of as belongings of the business in question and might be seized in the occasion of insolvency.
+Other belongings deemed to be in the firm’s possession include the following:

-- Investments made within the title of the establishment
+- Investments made under the name of the establishment

-- Any items which have been produced but haven't been bought
+- Any items which have been produced but haven't been sold

 These items are also subject to seizure and liquidation.